SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

 The Iris :class:`~iris.cube.Cube` has several new members:

 * | :attr:`~iris.cube.Cube.mesh`
-  | The :class:`iris.ugrid.MeshXY` that describes the
+  | The :class:`iris.mesh.MeshXY` that describes the
     :class:`~iris.cube.Cube`\'s horizontal geography.
 * | :attr:`~iris.cube.Cube.location`
   | ``node``/``edge``/``face`` - the mesh element type with which this